 - 2.1.
-The academy admits children between the ages of 11-16 The main intakes are: - Secondary - 2.2.
+The academy admits students between the ages of 11 and 16.
+The main intakes are: - Secondary

 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.

-2.3.
+2.2.
 Definitions

-2.3.1.
+2.2.1.
 The academy uses the following definitions when applying this policy:

+2.3.
+Distance

+- 2.3.1.
+This is the straight-line distance between the academy main gate and the child's home address (front door). - 2.3.2.
+This is a LA computerized system for ordinary admissions.
+Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.

 2.4.
-Distance

-- 2.4.1.
-This is the straight-line distance between the academy's main gate and the child's home address (front door). - 2.4.2.
-This is an LA computerised system for ordinary admissions.
-Where two dwellings have the same front entrance, the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.

-2.5.
 Dual address

-2.5.1.
+2.4.1.
 Where a child lives at two different addresses, the 'home' address will be determined as the address at which the child resides for the majority of school nights.
 School nights are Sunday night to Thursday night inclusive.
 In a case where the child spends an equal number of school nights at each address, then the address where the child benefit is paid will be used.
-Where no child benefit is claimed, the address used to register the child with a doctor will be used.
+Where no child benefit is claimed the address used to register the child with a doctor will be used.

+2.5.
+Catchment area

+2.5.1.
+Our current catchment area is 1.1 miles.

 2.6.
-Catchment area
+Feeder schools

 2.6.1.
-Our current catchment area is 1.1 miles
+OSCA has a range of feeder schools from the local and surrounding areas.

 2.7.
-Feeder schools

-2.7.1.
-OSCA has a range of feeder schools form the local and surrounding areas.

-2.8.
 Siblings

-2.8.1.
-A sibling is defined as:

-- A brother or sister (including half brothers or sisters) who shares one or both parents, whether or not resident in the same household - A step-brother or sister where the two children are related by a parent's marriage - An adopted or foster child living in the same household under the terms of the resident's order - Another child living in the same household where the adult has parental responsibility - 2.8.2.
+- 2.7.1.
+A sibling is defined as: - A brother or sister (including half brothers or sisters) who shares one or both parents, whether or not resident in the same household - A stepbrother or sister where the two children are related by a parent's marriage - An adopted or foster child living in the same household under the terms of the resident's order - Another child living in the same household where the adult has parental responsibility - 2.7.2.
 In the case of twins or other children from multiple births (two or more siblings in one year group) and where only one place is available, the application will be considered together as one application and for a relevant year group the Published Admissions Number (PAN) will be increased accordingly.

-2.9.
+2.8.
 Eligibility criteria

-2.9.1.
+2.8.1.
 Entry to the academy is subject to the regulations regarding nationality, residency status and eligibility to study in the United Kingdom.

-2.10.
+2.9.
 Waiting list

-2.10.1.
+- 2.9.1.
 If the number of applicants exceeds the number of places available, children who have been refused a place will be automatically placed on a waiting list unless there is a specific request that this should not happen.
-The child may gain entry to the academy if a place becomes available.

-2.10.2.
-The academy will maintain a waiting list until 31 December 2025 following the main academy intake.
+The child may gain entry to the academy if a place becomes available. - 2.9.2.
+The academy will maintain a waiting list until 31 December 2026 following the main academy intake.
 Each added child will require the list to be ranked again in line with the academy's oversubscription criteria in which the application was originally considered.
-Priority will not be given to children based on the date their application was received, or the date when they were added to the list.
+Priority will not be given to children based on the date their application was received or the date when they were added to the list.

-2.11.
+2.10.
 Withdrawal of a place